isaaclkh/isaaclkh/README.md

 ![“When you get tired, learn to rest, not quit.”
 (Banksy)](https://isaaclkh.github.io/img/banner.jpg)

-If you're here to know about me then you are in a right place.
-This explains all about me; which includes the things I've learned in school or alone, and projects that I'm interest for fun.
-I'm afraid that if you couldn't find the things which you wanted to find, but know that I tried my best to show the "whole" me.
-Thank you 😁
+If you're here to know about me then you are in a right place. 😁

 Skills: C / C++ / Java / Python / HTML / CSS